 - 52. On a seaside vacation, write your loved one’s name in the sand at sunset, and photograph it before it washes away.

-- 53. Make an ornament with your loved one’s photo on it for the Christmas tree.
+- 53. Make an ornament with your loved one’s photo and/or name on it for the Christmas tree.
+It’s one of our most popular celebration of life ideas during the holiday season.

 - 55. Create a Christmas memory wreath using photographs of your loved one.